 Now that you know why self-employment taxes are required and what rate they’re taxed at, let’s talk about how you can calculate your self-employment taxes so that you can budget for them throughout the year, and file them correctly when tax season is in swing!

-Now, take your total earnings and multiply that number by the amount of your income that’s subject to self-employment (SE) taxes.
-Hint: it’s 92.35%.
-Why 92.35%?
+- Why 92.35%?
 That’s because 7.65% of your income can be deducted to account for the employer half of the FICA tax.
-Businesses are able to deduct the same amount on their taxes for contributing to FICA, so it’s only fair that the IRS allows self-employed taxpayers to do the same!
+Businesses are able to deduct the same amount on their taxes for contributing to FICA, so it’s only fair that the IRS allows self-employed taxpayers to do the same.

-If this number sounds scary, be sure to use tax deductions and credits to lower your tax liability on your income taxes (we’ll get into that in a moment).
+If this number sounds scary, be sure to use tax deductions and credits to lower your tax liability on your income taxes.

 How much tax do you pay if you are self-employed?